airbytehq/airbyte/docs/understanding-airbyte/jobs.md

 This section will depict the worker-job architecture as discussed above.
 Only the 2-connector version is shown.
 The single connector version is the same with one side removed.

 The source process should automatically exit after passing all of its messages.
-Similarly, the destination process shutdowns after receiving all records.
+Similarly, the destination process shuts down after receiving all records.
 Each process is given a shutdown grace period.
-The worker forces shutdown if this is exceeded.
+The worker forces shutdown if the grace period is exceeded.

 ```mermaid
 sequenceDiagram